kmbtjs/MyBlogProject/README.md

 Features:

 -Users can Register with username, password, email and a image which will be displayed on their profile section.
+If no image was uploaded by user then default image will be put automatically by system.( Davy Jones pic (: )

 ![register](https://user-images.githubusercontent.com/43895483/117127285-915d8880-ada4-11eb-9367-c3ea6724332f.png)